vackosar/vackosar.github.io/_posts/2024-02-20-Synthetic-Data-for-LLM-Training.md

 The abstraction word here is to express that the reasoning chains reduce amount of specifics effectively then using re-usable general problem-solving tools.

+Llama-70b was used to generate the synthetic data to train on.

 ### [Weak-to-Strong Generalization: Eliciting Strong Capabilities With Weak Supervision](https://arxiv.org/html/2312.09390v1)
 The smaller model teacher model generates inputs and labels.
 The bigger model can learn to outperform a weaker teacher if allowed to be "over-confident."
 However, this approach is not generally proven for all situations and still shows an upper-performance limit.

-The situation where this may work seem to for now be limited to